cornflakeboy/noki-schedule-to-ics/README.md

 # noki-schedule-to-ics
-transforms inconsistent manually created legacy course schedules of the NOKI educational institution iCalendar files
+transforms inconsistent manually created course schedules of the NOKI educational institution to iCalendar files